What’s the difference between a blog tour and a review tour?

 I could go on, but you get the idea.
 You have a chance to get any of these “perks” each time you participate in a promotion.
 Think of it as the sponsor (author, narrator, publisher) approaching you and wanting to sponsor a giveaway, guest post, interview, etc. directly on your blog.
 Each opportunity opens the door two new opportunities in the future.

 What/Where is the Affiliate Headquarters page?

 Where: As with most headquarters, it’s location isn’t publicly displayed.
-After signing up as an affiliate, you’ll receive a welcome email containing directions to the Affiliate Headquarters page.
+After signing up as a host, you’ll receive a welcome email containing directions to the Affiliate Headquarters page.
 Be sure to bookmark it!

-I’m not receiving your media kit emails.
+I’m not receiving your tour kit emails.
 What do I do?

 Kits are sent out one week before an event launches.
 If you don’t receive the email 24-hours after that, check your spam/junk folder (or “Promotions” folder, if using Gmail).
 Some email providers have settings that automatically delete incoming junk/spam, so be sure to add firstname.lastname@example.org to your contacts.